Responsibilities for repairs

-Private landlords are responsible for most major repairs.
-Tenants are usually only responsible for minor maintenance, and for putting right any damage they have caused.
-Tenancy agreements may say that tenants have other responsibilities, but this isn’t always binding.
+Council and housing association landlords are normally responsible for most repairs.
+As a tenant, you are probably only responsible for some minor maintenance and for putting right any damage you have caused.

 Landlords’ repairing obligations have not changed during the coronavirus pandemic.